prodaft/cradle/docs/content/docs/user-guide/analysts/notes.md

 where you can insert references, copy references, or delete files.

-If a file is an image, it renders in the note when you prepend its reference with an exclamation mark, for example: ![image][image.png].
+If a file is an image, it renders in the note when you prepend its reference with an exclamation mark, for example `![image][image.png]`.

 ## Role of notes in linking entries

-Finalizing a note triggers automatic detection of references (double brackets) and creates bi-directional links between entries and artifacts.
-These links are visible only to users with appropriate access.
-If a note is deleted, its links are removed unless supported by other notes.
+Finalizing a note triggers detection of entry links.
+Links that appear in the same markdown section are connected to each other in the graph.
+If a section contains too many links, CRADLE creates a `virtual` note node and connects all linked entries to that node instead of creating every pairwise edge.
+This keeps the graph from exploding in size.
+The clustering threshold is configurable by an administrator.

+This graph clustering does not change graph search or discovery algorithms; it only changes how connections are rendered and stored.

 ## Fleeting notes